josejhkim/tp/docs/UserGuide.md

 **Format:**
 `createWedding WEDDINGNAME`

-- Creates a wedding with the provided **weddingName**.
+- Creates a wedding with the provided `WEDDINGNAME`.
 - The parameter `WEDDINGNAME` should be a valid string representing the name of the wedding.
 Feel free to use spaces.
 - This command is used to quickly add a new wedding event to the system.

 **Examples:**
-- Running `createWedding "John & Jane Wedding"` will create a wedding entry with the name "John & Jane Wedding".
+- Running `createWedding John & Jane Wedding` will create a wedding entry with the name "John & Jane Wedding".
-- Using `createWedding "Smith Family Wedding"` will add a wedding event named "Smith Family Wedding".
+- Using `createWedding Smith Family Wedding` will add a wedding event named "Smith Family Wedding".

 ### Setting a Wedding : `setWedding`